 sudo dd if=<PATH-TO-IMAGE>.img of=<DEVICE> bs=4M && sync

-<DEVICE> depends on where your SD card is placed.
+<DEVICE> depends on where you placed your SD card.
 Normally this would be something like

 /dev/sdb.
 If you are unsure how to find the correct device, the Raspberry Pi